Autumn (fall) Photography

 Be sure to set the white balance before you shoot using a color temperature meter.
 Instead of spending hundreds of dollars on an expensive hand-held light and color temperature meter, try a smartphone app.
 Smartphone white balance apps are surprisingly accurate and VERY affordable.
 Check out White Balance Meter By Jonathan Zdziarski (for iOS) or White Balance Color Temp Meter (for Android).

-Remember the Rule of Thirds and be sure the horizon does not run through the center of your image.
+Remember the Rule of Thirds in Photography and be sure the horizon does not run through the center of your image.
 To create a sense of perspective, include an object of interest in the foreground like a log, large stone, or a plant.
 Keep an eye out for barns, bridges, churches, hillsides, tree-lined streets and roads, rivers and streams.
 Use the lines and curves of roads, paths, rivers and streams in the foreground to lead the viewer to the subject in the background.

 Add a little creative flair to autumn photography by using reflections from water.
 Creeks, lakes, rivers, and ponds offer opportunities to reflect fall colors.
 Still waters from a tranquil lake can produce a stunning mirror like reflection.
 Don’t limit yourself to perfectly still water.
 Running waters can also reflect autumn colors by creating abstract patterns.